Steve Schewel: Durham mayor

+The ban, approved in April 2018, forbids members of the Durham Police Department from engaging in international training exchanges where officers could receive "military-like training".
+The ban was first in the United States to prevent a city's police department from engaging in international training.

 On March 13, 2020, Schewel declared a state of emergency for the city of Durham, which was set to expire on March 28.
 The declaration was in response to the COVID-19 pandemic in the United States, and prohibited groups of 100 people or more to meet.
 On March 25, 2020, Schewel declared a stay at home order for the city.
 The order was put in place March 26, 2020, at 6:00 pm and was issued to last until April 30, 2020.
 The order banned individuals in Durham from traveling, going out in public, and prevents gatherings of more than 10 people, with some exceptions.
 The order closed non-essential businesses but encouraged employees to work from home.

 In April 2020 Schewel, alongside Durham County Board of Commissioners chairwoman Wendy Jacobs, Durham County Commissioner Heidi Carter, Durham City Council members Javiera Caballero, Jillian Johnson, Mark-Anthony Middleton, and Charlie Reece, and Raleigh City Council members Nicole Stewart and Saige Martin, pledged to take part in the #ShareYourCheck Challenge.
 They pledged all or part of their federal stimulus payments, part of an aid package to help Americans through the COVID-19 recession onset by the COVID-19 pandemic, to go to Siembra Solidarity Fund.
 The fund helped undocumented residents who were shut out of financial assistance due to their immigration status.

 On May 27, 2021, Schewel announced that he would not seek a third term as mayor.
 In June of that month, Schewel was one of 11 U.S. mayors to form Mayors Organized for Reparations and Equity (MORE), a coalition of municipal leaders dedicated to starting pilot reparations programs in their cities.

 Schewel left office on December 6, 2021, succeeded as mayor of Durham by Elaine O'Neal.

 Personal life

 Schewel is Jewish and attends Judea Reform Congregation.
-He said he opposes the organization Boycott, Divestment, Sanctions, although he donated to one of its supporter groups, the Jewish Voice for Peace in 2017.

 He is married to Lao Rubert, the former executive director of the Carolina Justice Policy Center.
 They have two sons and live in Durham.
 He has coached soccer for middle schools and high schools in Durham.
 Schewel likes to run in his free time.

 Schewel has served on as the chair of the Durham Tech Community Foundation and has served on the boards of the Durham Public Education Network, the Durham Arts Council, the Blue Ribbon Commission for the Future of Durham High School, and Urban Ministries of Durham.
 He also served on the community advisory boards for WNCU and WUNC radio stations.